hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

 In particular, the Professor observes with a keen eye what new waves of religion are rising in different parts of India, and spares no pains in letting the Western world not remain in the dark about them.
-The Brâhmo Samaj guided by Debendranâth Tagore and Keshab Chandra Sen, the Ârya Samaj established by Swami Dayânanda Sarasvati, and the Theosophical movement — have all come under the praise or censure of his pen.
-Struck by the sayings and teachings of Shri Ramakrishna published in the two well-established journals, the *Brahmavâdin* and the *Prabuddha Bhârata,* and reading what the Brahmo preacher, Mr. Pratâp Chandra Mazumdâr, wrote about Shri Ramakrishna, ("Paramahamsa Sreemat Ramakrishna" — *Theistic Quarterly Review*, October, 1879.) he was attracted by the sage's life.
+The Brāhmo Samaj guided by Debendranāth Tagore and Keshab Chandra Sen, the Ârya Samaj established by Swami Dayānanda Sarasvati, and the Theosophical movement — have all come under the praise or censure of his pen.
+Struck by the sayings and teachings of Shri Ramakrishna published in the two well-established journals, the *Brahmavādin* and the *Prabuddha Bhārata,* and reading what the Brahmo preacher, Mr. Pratāp Chandra Mazumdār, wrote about Shri Ramakrishna, ("Paramahamsa Sreemat Ramakrishna" — *Theistic Quarterly Review*, October, 1879.) he was attracted by the sage's life.
 Some time ago, a short sketch of Shri Ramakrishna's life ("A Modern Hindu Saint" — January, 1896.) also